Ways to Get Involved with Organ Donation

 - Recipients of donated organs compete in an Olympic-style tournament, where both the athletes and the donors’ families receive medals for their feats.

-- August 1-7: National Minority Donor Awareness Week.
+- August 1 through 7: National Minority Donor Awareness Week.

 - A week devoted to bringing awareness and support for minorities’ needs for transplants, and teaching minority groups about lifestyle choices to lower their chances of needing organ donations.